 - This number is all about strength and power & can represent material matters, both good & bad.

-- This number as stated before is all on endings or getting close to ending to start a cycle again.
+- This number as stated before is all on endings or getting close to ending.

 - And finally ten is about completion and looking towards rebirth.